Attempts to improve IT teaching in England may actually result in some schools scaling back computing lessons in the short term.

 The IT curriculum was abandoned to allow primary and secondary schools in England to choose how they teach IT until a new programme of study is introduced in September 2014.

-However, although the old curriculum had been widely criticised for turning kids off computing with its focus on office skills, the concern is some schools are now not choosing to invest in resources and teaching posts for IT.
+However, although the old curriculum had been widely criticised for turning kids off computing with its focus on office skills, the concern is some schools are now not choosing to invest in resources and teaching posts for IT."We have heard 'gossip' about schools saying that they are not going to replace ICT teachers and/or ICT suites due to the disapplication of the ICT programme of study and attainment targets," said Twining.

 New IT curricula are being drawn up by teaching groups and tech industry bodies.
 For example Microsoft and Google have endorsed a study programme drawn up by the BCS, The Chartered Institute for IT.